 How Should My Watch Fit?

 When it comes to watches, size matters, and you want to make sure your watch is the proper fit.
-This includes not only the watch case but also the bracelet/strap.
-Your watch wears too tight if it’s leaving imprints on your skin.
-Alternatively, you watch wears too loose if you can fit several fingers under the band and it slides around on your wrist.
+This includes not only the watch case but also the bracelet or strap.
+Your watch wears too tight if it’s leaving imprints on your skin, and it’s too loose if you can fit several fingers under the band and it slides around on your wrist.
 Instead, your watch should be tight enough that it stays in place, with just a bit of room to move so that your wrist can breathe.
 If you find that your watch bracelet is either too big or too small, you can take it to a local watchmaker where they can remove or add links to give your watch the proper fit.

 As far as placement on the wrist, you don’t want to wear your watch too low.
 Typically, you should wear it at the tip of the ulna (the bone on your wrist that sticks out).
 If you try keeping your watch on top of or above that bone, you’ll likely experience a bit of discomfort.
 Still not sure what size watch/bracelet/strap you need before you buy?
 Check out our handy watch sizing guide and watch our video on how to choose a case size for you.

 What Wrist Should I Wear My Watch On?

 Most people typically wear their watch on the hand opposite their dominant hand.
 This means if you’re right-handed, you wear your watch on your left wrist.
 Most watchmakers design watches for the left wrist since a majority of people are right-handed.
 Notice that watch crowns are generally on the right side of the case.
 For right-handed folks, this makes it easier to wind the crown or use the chronograph pushers on the go.
 However, if you’re a lefty, you’re not completely out of luck.
 You can look at some watches that cater to southpaws.

 Should I Wear My Watch Inside or Outside of the Cuff?